What is a Community Standards Advisor?

 |Name||Department||Office Location||Office Phone|

-|Jessica Moran Buckridge||Residence Life||LaFarge||(610) firstname.lastname@example.org|
+|Jessica Moran Buckridge||Residence Life||LaFarge Hall||(610) firstname.lastname@example.org|

 |Megan Azzalina||Student Leadership and Activities||Campion 313B||(610) email@example.com|

 |Tom Kesaris||Center for International Programs||LaFarge Hall, Suite 10||(610) email@example.com|